DanHakimi/Rooms/docs/development/setting_up_enviroment.rst

 Setting up a Development Enviroment
 ===================================

-These documents assume you are running on Ubuntu, if you aren't ask us, we'll come up with seperate instructions for your platform.
+These documents assume you are running on Ubuntu.
+If you aren't, ask us, and we'll come up with seperate instructions for your platform.

 First, you'll need to install ``pip``, a Python installer::